Carnap/Carnap-Documentation/doc/dashboard.md

    timed exam (although any work that they submitted on the first try will persist), so their next attempt at the exam will be timed in the same way as their first attempt.

-### Course Information

-Below the table of students, you'll see some course information, including the course title, points available, the start and end date for your course, the time zone, whether the class is open for enrollment, and an enrollment link you can give to students.
-Students who follow the enrollment link will be prompted to register (if they're not already registered) and automatically enrolled in your course.

-### Updating Course information and Choosing a Custom Textbook

-You can update the course description, points available, start and end date, and whether the class is open for enrollment.
-You can also select a custom textbook for your course.

-A custom textbook is an assignment that students will be directed to when they click the "book" link at the top of most pages (this overrides the ordinary behavior of directing students to the built-in Carnap textbook).
-The linked assignment would ordinarily function as a table of contents, directing students to various "chapters" (other assignments), containing problems that they can complete throughout the semester.

-When selecting a custom textbook, you'll need to choose an assignment that has already been created for the class - so, you'll want to assign the textbook *first* and then set it as the textbook for the class.

 ### Adding A Co-Instructor